coldbox-modules/cbwire/readme.md

 ## Longer Pitch

-Building modern CFML apps is complicated.
+Building modern CFML apps is a pain.
 ColdBox makes creating server-side apps easy, but what about the client-side?
 Front-end JavaScript frameworks like Vue and React are powerful, yet they also introduce complexity and a significant learning curve when creating our apps.

 What if you could create apps that look and feel like your Vue and React web apps but are written with CFML.
 Impossible, you say?
 Nay, we say!

 Introducing **cbwire**: Power-up your CFML!

 ## Requirements

-* Adobe CF 2018+ or Lucee 5+
+-   Adobe CF 2018+ or Lucee 5+
-* ColdBox 6+
+-   ColdBox 6+

 ## Task List Demo

 You can see cbwire in action: [https://github.com/grantcopley/cbwire-task-list-demo](https://github.com/grantcopley/cbwire-task-list-demo)

 ## Installation

 Install [CommandBox](https://www.ortussolutions.com/products/commandbox), then from your terminal, run: